-Which is the best smart glasses for your business?
+Which are the best smart glasses for your business?

-The adoption of smart glass technology for the industry is on the rise as companies start to recognize the advantages of wearable technology on the factory floor or in the field.
+Which are the best smart glasses for your company?
+The adoption of smart glass technology for the industry is rising as companies start to recognize the advantages of wearable technology on the factory floor or in the field.
 Hands-free assistance using Augmented Reality or voice control brings increased productivity for the company and better safety and convenience for the worker.

-This increased popularity has brought more choices to the marketplace, both in terms of hardware and software, with dozens of makes and models to satisfy all requirements.
+This increased popularity has brought more choices to the marketplace in terms of hardware and software, with dozens of makes and models to satisfy all requirements.
 So, which one to choose?
-When making an investment like this in your business, it’s important to make the right choice to ensure the technology does the job you want it to do and is implemented successfully.
-In this article, we will explore some of the key considerations when choosing your smart glasses and the software that goes with them.
+When investing like this in your business, you must complete the right choice to ensure the technology does the job you want and is implemented successfully.
+This article will explore some key considerations when choosing your smart glasses and the software that goes with them.

 Assessing your work environment

 One of the most important factors to consider when deciding on smart glasses is the environment where the glasses will be used.
 Industrial environments can be punishing, so the hardware needs to withstand whatever is thrown at them to keep working and protect the user.
 Some of these may include:

 - Lighting – Lighting conditions can affect the camera’s shooting and scanning capabilities and the quality of the AR elements.
 If the glasses need to be operated in poorly lit areas, it should be ensured that the camera’s specs are up to the task.

 - Ambient Noise – If relying on voice-controlled devices or text-to-speech functionality, glasses with noise-canceling features should be considered.
 In addition, if other noise-canceling headphones or safety muffs need to be worn, they must be compatible with the device.
 For example, with Iristick G2 and Epson Moverio, this combination is not as easy as with RealWear and Vuzix.